-If any member of the USF System community has reason to believe that a student is missing, they must be directed to file a report with the USF Police Department or Department vested with law enforcement authority at the institution or campus in question (herein "designated Police Department").
-In collaboration with the Dean for Students office and/or the Department of Housing and Residential Education (if the missing student is a resident student) or the office designated with student affairs oversight, all efforts will be made immediately to locate the student to determine his or her state of health and well-being.
-These efforts may include, but are not limited to, checking the student's residence hall room, class schedule, friends, and ID card access; locating the resident's vehicle; reviewing e-mail contacts; calling a cell phone number and contacting the Dean of the Graduate or Undergraduate Schools and the Dean of the College, if applicable.
+If any member of the USF System community has reason retain status as the primary investigative unit. to believe that a student is missing, they must be directed to file a report with the USF Police Department or the When the student is an off-campus resident, appropriate family members and/or associates will be encouraged to Department vested with law enforcement authority at the institution or campus in guestion (herein "designated Police make an official missing person report to the law enforce-Department").
+In collaboration with the Dean for Students ment agency with jurisdiction.
+The designated Police Department will cooperate, aid and assist the primary investioffice and/or the Department of Housing and Residential Education (if the missing student is a resident student) gative agency in all ways prescribed by law. or the office designated with student affairs oversight, all If the student is not located, notification to the student's efforts will be made immediately to locate the student to emergency contact (parent or guardian)-indicated in the determine his or her state of health and well-being.
+These Banner system, and/or Housing Emergency Contact Inforefforts may include, but are not limited to, checking the mation-will be made within 24 hours of the designated student's residence hall room, class schedule, friends, and Police Department's receipt of the initial report.
+In addition, ID card access; locating the resident's vehicle; reviewing if the student is under 18 years of age and not emancie-mail contacts; calling a cell phone number and contacting pated, notification will also be made to the custodial parent the Dean of the Graduate or Undergraduate Schools and or quardian. the Dean of the College, if applicable.